-Magazine, January and August 1878; Photo-graphic News, June 28th, 1872.
-Mr. Beattle has been so good as to send me for examination a complete set of these most extraordinary photographs, thirty-two in num ber, and has furnished me with any particular I desired.
-I have described them as correctly as I am able; and Dr. Thomson has authorize me to use his name, as confirming Mr. Beat-tie's account of the conditions under which they appeared.
-These experiments were not made without labor and perseverance. .
+"there is the same light, but now a column comes up through the table, and it is hot to me to use his name as confirming Mr. Beattie's account of the conditions under which they appeared.
+These experiments were not made without labor and perseverance.
 Sometimes twenty consecutive pictures produced absolutely nothing unusual.
 Hundreds have been taken, and more than half have been complete failures.
 But the successes have been worth the labor.
 They demonstrate the fact that what a medium or sensitive sees (even where no one else sees anything) may often have an objective existence.
-They teach us that perhaps the book-seller, Nicolai, of Berlin-whose case has been quoted ad nauseam as the type of a "spectral illusion"-saw real beings after all; and that, had photography been then discovered and properly applied we been then discovered and properly applied, we might now have the portraits of the invisible men and women who crowded his, room.
-They give us hints of a process by which the figures seen at seances may have to be gradually formed or developed; and enable us bet ter to understand the statements repeatedly made by the communicating intelligences, that it is very difficult to produce definite, visible and tangible forms, and that it can only be done under a rare combination of favorable conditions.
-We find, then, that three amateur photographers, working inependently in different parts of England, separately confirm the fact of spirit-photography-already demonstrated to the satisfaction of many who had tested it through professional photographers.
-The exthrough professional photographers.
-The experiments of Beattie and Dr. Thomson are alone absolutely conclusive; and, taken in connection with those of Mr. Slater and Dr. Williams, and the test photographs, like those of Mrs. Guppy, established as clentific fact the objective existence of invisible human forms and definite invisible actinic images.
-Before leaving the photographic phenomena we have to notice two curious points in con-nection with them.
-The actinic action of the spirit-forms is particular, and much more rapid than that of the light reducted from ordinary material forms; for the figures start out the moment the developing fluid touches them, while the figure of the sitter appears much later.
-Mr. Beattle noticed this through much later.
-Mr. Beattle noticed this through, out his experiments, and I was myself much struck with it, when watching the development of three pictures recently taken at Mr. Hudson's.
-The second figure, though by no means bright, always came out long before any other part of the picture.
-The other singular thing is, the copious drapery in which these forms are almost always enveloped, so as to show only just what is necessary for recognition of the face and figure.
-The explanation given of this is, that the human form is more difficult to manterialize than drapery.
-The conventional "white-sheeted ghost" was not then all fancy, but had a foundation in fact, too, of deep manificance, depend-my on the laws of a yet maken we chemistry.
-SUMMARY OF THE MORE INTERNAT MANIFEST ATIONS, PHYSICAL AND ACENTAL.
+They teach us that perhaps the book-seller, Nicolai, of Berlin-whose case has been quoted ad nauseum as the type of a "spectral illusion"-saw real beings after all; and that, had photography been then discovered and properly applied, we might now have the portraits of the invisible men and women who crowded his room.
+They give us hints of a process by which the figures seen at seances may have to be gradually formed or developed, and enable us bet-ter to understand the statements repeatedly made by the communicating intelligences, that it is very difficult to produce definite, visible and tangible forms, and that it can only be done under a rare combination of favorable conditions.

+We find, then, that three amateur photographers, working inependently in different parts of England, separately confirm the fact of spirit photography-already demonstrated to the satisfaction of many who had tested it through professional photographers.
+The ex-periments of Beattie and Dr. Thomson are alone absolutely conclusive; and, taken in connection with those of Mr. Blater and Dr. Williams, and the test photographs, like those of Mrs. Guppy, established as cientific fact the objective existence of invisible human forms and definite invisible actinic images.
+Before leaving the photographic phenor we have to notice two curious points in con-nection with them.
+The actinic action of the spirit forms is particular, and much more rapid than that of the light reflected from orrapid than that of the light reflected from ordinary material forms; for the figures start out

+the moment the developing fluid touches

+them, while the figure of the altter appears

+much later.
+Mr. Beattle noticed this throughont his experiments, and I was mysalf much

+struck with it when watching the development of three pictures recently taken at Mr.

+Hudson's.
+The second figure, the light by no

+means bright, always came out long before

+any other part of the picture.
+The other singular thing is, the copious drapery in which

+these forms are almost always enveloped, so as

+to show only just what is necessary for recognition of the face and figure.
+The explanation given of this is, that the human form is

+more difficult to manterialize than drapery.

+The conventional "white-sheeted ghost" was

+not then all fancy, but had a foundation in